ibm-cloud-docs/virtual-servers/vsi_about_transient.md

 ## Notifications
 {: #notifications-transient-virtual-servers}

-You can use the {{site.data.keyword.slapi_short}} to receive notifications when resources are available for a transient instance.
-You can also use the API to programmatically provision a transient virtual server when resources become available.
-Likewise, you can use the API to programmatically stop provisioning instances when resources become unavailable.
+When configured, you can receive automated reclaim notifications that help you prepare and reduce lost data.
 For more information, see [Configuring automated reclaim notifications](/docs/vsi?topic=virtual-servers-configuring-notifications-for-reclaims-of-transient-virtual-servers#configuring-notifications-for-reclaims-of-transient-virtual-servers).

 ## Limitations
 {: #limitations-transient-virtual-servers}